-The Parliamentary Golf Group held its first open meeting yesterday evening (Tuesday 19 January).
+The All-Party Parliamentary Group for Golf held its first open meeting yesterday evening (Tuesday 19 January).

 Peers and MPs were joined by Associate Members in the Palace of Westminster and the floor was made open to any and all who wanted to raise an issue or make a point about the game.